Jessica Chapel / Railbird

 At the Eclipse Awards, January 2010.

 Since last summer, it had been apparent that Jackson was not well.
 He missed seeing Rachel Alexandra win at Monmouth in the Lady’s Secret Stakes in July, he wasn’t at Saratoga to watch her work in August.
 His wife, Barbara Banke, began to take a more prominent role in the stable.
-And deep in a Jay Hovdey column, published in DRF in January, was a discreet mention of the disease he had previously beat into remission (via).
+And deep in a Jay Hovdey column, published in DRF in January, was a discreet mention of the cancer he had previously beat into remission (via).

 None of which dulled the shock on hearing of his passing.